Modular differential equations and null vectors: Application to extremal self-dual CFTs

 In this final section we want to comment on the implications of these considerations for the existence of the extremal self-dual conformal field theories at $c=24k$ that were proposed by Witten \cite{Witten:2007kt}.
 As was shown in \cite{Gaberdiel:2007ve}, these theories satisfy a modular differential equation of degree $s$ where, for large $k$, $s\sim \sqrt{k}$.

-As we have shown in section~3 above, every modular differential equation comes from a null vector in the vacuum Verma module, see (\ref{nullv}).
-Provided that $f_l$ and $h_j$ are holomorphic for $|q|<1$, the null vector relation (\ref{nullv}) implies that (\ref{main2}) holds.
+As we have shown in section~3 above, every modular differential equation comes from a null-vector in the vacuum Verma module, see (\ref{nullv}).
+Provided that $f_l$ and $h_j$ are holomorphic for $|q|<1$, the null-vector relation (\ref{nullv}) implies that (\ref{main2}) holds.
 We now want to show that (\ref{main2}) leads to a contradiction for $k\geq 42$.
 Thus the extremal conformal field theories can only be consistent for large $k$, provided that the assumption about the analyticity of $f_l$ and $h_j$ is not satisfied; we shall comment on this possibility further below.

-Suppose then the extremal conformal field theories have a `null vector-relation' of the form (\ref{main2}) at conformal weight $2s$.
+Suppose then the extremal conformal field theories have a `null-vector-relation' of the form (\ref{main2}) at conformal weight $2s$.
 For $k\geq 42$ this relation is at $L_{[0]}$-weight $2s\leq k$, and thus arises at a weight where the proposed conformal field theory only possesses Virasoro descendants of the vacuum.
 This then leads to a contradiction: by the above argument, the right hand side can only contain Virasoro operators, which we may bring to the standard Poincar\'e-Birkhoff-Witt basis.
 We now claim that no term $(L_{[-2]})^s\Omega$ can arise in the process.
 Consider first the terms $a_{[-h(a)-1]}b$.
 Since $b$ can only be a Virasoro descendant of the vacuum, we can write it as a sum of terms \be L_{[-n_1]}\cdots L_{[-n_N]}\Omega\ , \ee where all $n_l \geq 2$.
 Since the level of $b$ is $h(b)$, we have necessarily that $N\leq \lfloor \frac{h(b)}{2} \rfloor$, where $\lfloor \cdot \rfloor$ denotes the truncated part.
 Similar statements also hold for $a$.
 We now have to the evaluate the $(-h(a)-1)$-th mode of $a$ and apply it to $b$.
 The crucial point is that this mode contains at most as many $L_{[-n]}$ as $a$, see \eg \cite{Gaberdiel:2000qn}. $a_{[-h(a)-1]}b$ thus has at most $\lfloor \frac{h(b)+h(a)}{2} \rfloor = \lfloor s - \frac{1}{2}\rfloor = s-1$ $L_{[-n]}$.
 Since going to the standard basis only decreases their number, it is clear that we cannot obtain $(L_{[-2]})^s\Omega$ from this term.

 If we apply the same argument to $d_{[-h(d)+1]}e$, it seems that we could obtain $s$ Virasoro operators.
 Note however that $d_{[-h(d)+1]}$ annihilates the vacuum and must therefore contain at least one $L_{[-n]}$ with $n\leq 1$.
 Bringing this operator to the right, commuting through the modes of $e$, we decrease the number of Virasoro operators at least by one, so that we are again left with at most $s-1$ Virasoro generators.